 But then C# became my main language.
 And since then, I haven’t encountered a single situation where I needed to use C++.
 Granted, the names of the languages sound similar, but the languages are completely different from each other.
 Unlike C++, C# is a high-level language.
 And it’s much easier to use.

 So, based on my personal experience, it doesn’t really matter if you have chosen a beginner-friendly language as your first language.
 You will still be able to learn C++ relatively easily if you need to.
 It’s only the first language that you learn that is hard.
 Any language you learn after this will be easy to learn.

 The real reason why people tell you to learn C++ first

-If you have a look what kind of people recommend C++ as your first language, you will notice that it’s almost exclusively computer science graduates.
+If you have a look at what kind of people recommend C++ as your first language, you will notice that it’s almost exclusively computer science graduates.
 And it’s not necessarily because they know better.
 The main reason why C++ is the language that they recommend is because they have been taught this way.

 C++ is still one of the most popular languages.
 And the argument that it’s an easy gateway to other languages still holds true.
 Knowing C++ certainly won’t give you any disadvantage compared to knowing any other language.

 So, when you hear someone insisting that C++ should be your first language to learn, they aren’t lying.
 But chances are that the only reason they say that is because they were taught this way.